 During the fourth quarter of 2018, the Company discovered a potential uncertain tax position attributable to the deductibility of certain executive compensation expense for federal income tax purposes aggregating approximately \$168,000, \$149,000 and \$230,000 for the years ended December 31, 2017, 2016 and 2015, respectively.
 As a result, in accordance with ASC Topic 740, during the fourth quarter of 2018, the Company recorded a tax adjustment of \$547,000 and accrued penalty and interest expense of \$55,000 attributable to the uncertain tax position.
-Management of the Company determined that the effect of the potential uncertain tax position on previously reported results of operations for the years ended December 31, 2017 and 2016 was not material.
-The Company plans on amending its previously filed federal income tax returns and is in the process of analyzing certain offsetting deductions to reduce uncertain tax position reserve.
+The Company's management determined the effect of the potential uncertain tax position on previously reported results of operations for the years ended December 31, 2017 and 2016 was not material.